-The rates aren’t spectacular, but the Savings accounts have a few helpful features.
+Whie the rates are low to mediocre, the savings accounts do have a few helpful features.
 Most obviously, USAA members can keep their checking and savings account at the same bank.

 USAA also has a cool technology that helps members create savings goals and track their progress towards the goal.
 Not seeing the type of traction you want?
 USAA’s online platform will also help you analyze and set your budget.

 If you struggle to stay motivated with a savings goal, the goals feature could help you move in the right direction.

 CD ladders can help you prepare for ongoing cash flow needs.
-Unfortunately, the CDs at USAA offer lame interest rates.
-A two year, fixed rate CD yields is well below average.
+Unfortunately, the CDs at USAA offer lame interest rates as well that top out a measly 0.04% APY.
 USAA also offers adjustable rate and variable rate CDs with even lower interest rates.

-Right now, other banks offer CDs with rates up to 2.4%.
+Right now, other banks offer CDs with rates up to 0.55% APY.
 It doesn’t make sense to settle for USAA’s extremely low interest rates.

 On top of that, USAA members can expect reasonable interest rates on mortgages, auto loans, personal loans and credit cards.

 If you’re a military investor, you can also choose to house your investments at USAA.
 Their expense ratios tend to run higher than the industry standard though, so investing through USAA isn’t always the right choice.

 Still, anyone who values having all their financial services under one roof can rest easy that USAA will bend over backwards to offer them what they need.
-Since it’s a credit union, most of the fees are reasonable, even if they aren’t world-class.
+Since it’s a membership association, most of the fees are reasonable, even if they aren’t world-class.